Product Recall Code Launched for Consumer Products

 - Posted by: Nick Edwards

-The government’s new Office for Product Safety and Standards has launched the first Code of Practice (PAS 7100) for product safety recall in the UK.
+The UK government’s new Office for Product Safety and Standards has launched the first code of Practice (PAS 7100) for product safety related recalls.

 “Code of practice on consumer product safety related recalls and other corrective actions”

 This new code of practice is targeted at two audiences:

 - Businesses producing, importing and distributing non-food consumer products

 The document is split into two parts accordingly.
 It states that “For business – the Code will help manufacturers, importers and distributors prepare fully to deal with any product safety issue that might arise with their products.”
 Whilst “For local authorities – the Code sets out the guidance and advice they should make available to enable businesses to meet their legal responsibilities and act in the public interest.”